-- Talk to someone in their household about their ideas. - Talk to a stuffed animal or pet about their ideas. - Call a friend or classmate and discuss their ideas. - Talk in breakout groups in a video class meeting.
+- Talk to someone in their household about their ideas. - Talk to a stuffed animal or pet about their ideas. - Call a friend or classmate and discuss their ideas. - Talk to childcare worker or baby sitter about their ideas. - Have students teach family members the poems and songs they've learned in class: TK Unit 1 NoisyTree Songs